albttx/multi_messenger/readme.md

 ```
 ## Possibility

-- Change Facebook to WhatsApp messenger as you with
+- Change Facebook to WhatsApp to Slack
 - Click on link and open it in your <3 navigator
 - Desktop notification
 - Remember you !